coveo/ui-kit/packages/atomic-angular/README.md

 ## Usage

-Since Atomic React is built on top of the core [Atomic](https://docs.coveo.com/en/atomic/latest/) web-components library, the vast majority of concepts that apply to core Atomic will apply to Atomic Angular.
+Since Atomic Angular is built on top of the core [Atomic](https://docs.coveo.com/en/atomic/latest/) web-components library, the vast majority of concepts that apply to core Atomic will apply to Atomic Angular.

 However, there are still some special considerations.